nancypannu03/kickstarter-analysis/README.md

 ![Test Image](/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
+The main Challenges I expereinced in this Analysis project : <br />
+- The data was not in the readable format.
+For example, the date was in Unix Timestamp which was later converted to the readable format (month, date, year) by using the the appropriate formula. <br />
+- Another Challenge I encountered was with the Pivot Chart, to determine what Columns need to dragged to the Rows, Columns and Values specified spacing inorder to make data more representable and easy for the visualization. <br />
+- Thirdly, with the usage of the COUNTIFS() formula, had to try it for few times inorder to get the success.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- Fistly, we can conclude that

 - What can you conclude about the Outcomes based on Goals?